City Year UK appoints two new Marketing and Digital Trustees

 Sachin holds a BSc (Hons.) in Physics from Imperial College London and spends time advancing his knowledge in artificial intelligence and tech for good, while searching for areas to close the education gap for disadvantaged communities.

 He said: “I feel fortunate to be involved with such an impactful charity, which genuinely transforms the lives of children that need it the most.
 After teaching ‘hour of code’ computer science classes for children at a local school, I realised the profound impact of volunteering in schools.
-This led me to learn about City Year UK, and its unique dual transformational benefit of contributing to volunteer mentors’ long-term development, while inspiring their pupils at school to become the best versions of themselves.
+This led me to learn about City Year UK, and its unique dual transformational benefit of contributing to volunteers’ long-term development, while inspiring their pupils at school to become the best versions of themselves.
 It truly offers them a greater chance of success in the future, and ultimately helps improve society.”

 The two appointments were made through Nurole, the global platform changing the way organisations hire board-level talent.